yevbar/lusid/README.md

 $ pip install lusid
 ```

-You'll need to allow your Terminal application (or whichever terminal emulator you're running) to have full disk access in order to view the `chat.db` file containing your iMessages
+You'll need to allow your Terminal application (or whichever terminal emulator you're running) to have full disk access in order to view the `chat.db` file containing your iMessages as well as "Accessibility" permissions via the Security & Privacy settings on your Mac

 Additionally, you'll need to disable certain permissions